mm

 We must start by asking questions.
 The power of why emphasizes the importance of seeking to understand the purpose behind actions and decisions.
 Being intentional and encouraging others to ask questions creates a strong culture of curiosity.

 The power of why sets the table to be vulnerable.
-And that was reflected in the room at the OST roundtable.
+And that was reflected in the room at the Vervint roundtable.
 Several of the women leaders contributed to the conversation when the topic of vulnerability was brought up.
 One leader said, “Setting the tone to be vulnerable starts with you.”

 Others shared their experiences of getting vulnerable in the workplace and suggested a couple of books that helped them along the way.